 10. Convey how your company has been and is responding to COVID-19 and adapting to remote work

 Right now, at least 14 states have adopted comprehensive COVID-19 workplace safety and health guidelines.
-A handbook can help ensure your employees know how you are meeting these new COVID-19 related requirements and measures you are taking to keep them safe.
+A handbook can help ensure your employees know how you are meeting these new COVID-19-related requirements and the measures you are taking to keep them safe.